 As such, I've gone with three options for starting Mages.
 These options only exist at the start of the game: once play gets underway, you're stuck.
 At their heart, each allows you to trade away your general spellcasting flexibility for abilities elsewhere.

 The first two are similar in concept: they allow a Mage to be more fighty, at the expense of their access to spells.
-Option 1 is the ability to wear light or medium armour.
-Lose one school, and get up to +5 AC to compensate (and the ability to wear magical armour later in game).
-Option 2 is a little more in-depth: you gain the Warrior's attack progression (+1 attack bonus for every two levels).
+Option 1 is the ability to wear light armour.
+Lose one school, and get +3 AC to compensate (and the ability to wear light magical armour later in game).
+Option 2 is a little more in-depth: you gain the Warrior's attack progression (+1 attack bonus every level).
 I could see this being an eyebrow-raiser.
-At first I had this so that it was +1 for every three levels, but this didn't make much difference early on, and with the Warrior's main class feature coming in as extra damage (in the form of extra attacks and damage dice; see my previous post), giving out the same attack bonus didn't seem as infringing: they're still never going to remotely keep up with the Warrior in melee.
+At first I had this so that it was +1 for every two levels, but this didn't make much difference early on, and with the Warrior's main class feature coming in as extra damage (in the form of damage dice; see my previous post), giving out the same attack bonus didn't seem as infringing: they're still never going to remotely keep up with the Warrior in melee.
 By giving both classes the same attack bonus though, it also promises to really help when balancing melee-based encounters, in that I can ensure that a mage will always be able to contribute in melee if their player made them that way.